Edisonnnnnnn12/COM6104-Project/README.md

 Basic UI:
 - Login page
+- 2 different ways tp deliver message:
-- Main page: User input instruction / inquiries directly (like "Schedule a meeting tomorrow from 3-5pm")
+  a.
+User input instruction / inquiries directly (like "Schedule a meeting tomorrow from 3-5pm")
+  b.
+Click buttons (4 different options)

 Main function (Add screenshot for each case as an example):
 1. Add event: e.g. Schedule a meeting tomorrow from 6 to 8pm